Lechyl/Radeoh/README.md

 # Radeoh
-Xamarin Radio app for Android &amp; UWP utilizing
+Xamarin cross platform Radio app for Android &amp; UWP utilizing With the use of Xamarin.Forms